 Report a Violation of Campaign, Contract, Ethics, or Lobbying Laws

-When submitting a whistleblower complaint, please provide as much detail as possible, such as names, dates, locations, and other supporting information or documents.
+When submitting an ethics complaint, please provide as much detail as possible, such as names, dates, locations, and other supporting information or documents.
 Providing details is critical in order for us to conduct an investigation, especially if you choose to remain anonymous.
 Because we may need additional information from you, it is always helpful if you provide your contact information.

 By law, our investigations are confidential.
 We cannot confirm or deny the existence of any complaint or investigation, and we cannot provide status updates on complaints.
 However, we may refer information in a complaint to another law enforcement agency.
 Please bear in mind that fact patterns can be complex, that respondents are provided substantial due process rights, and that it may take some time to resolve an investigation.